RickDW/bikey/README.md

 # Python package for simulated control of a robot bicycle

 This package contains a custom OpenAI Gym environment that connects to a Simulink simulation in Matlab.
-With this environment a controller can be created using reinforcement learning.
+A controller can be created with this environment using reinforcement learning.

 ## Installation instructions
 To install this Python package, use Python's pip tool:

 ```
 # First make sure your working directory is the parent directory of the git
-# repository (i.e. the directory containing setup.py)
+# repository (i.e. the directory containing setup.py), then run this code
 python -m pip install bikey
 ```